What is Google Business Profile and how to optimize my listing?

 If you didn’t enter a physical address, Google will ask you to specify which region you’re based in.
 Choose from the drop-down menu and click ‘Next.’

 Step 6: Next, you need to enter the contact details of your business.
-You can enter the website, phone number, or both.
+You can enter the website URL, phone number, or both.

 contact details of your business